 Dispatchers decide how we respond to incidents.
 This means you need to be able to:

 - stay calm under pressure and make informed decisions

-- listen carefully the caller to understand the situation and determine an appropriate response
+- listen carefully to the caller to understand the situation and determine an appropriate response

 - work well in a team and communicate clearly to response teams